 7. What to knit when you're expecting!

 Plan some fun knitting projects to take you through to full term!
-Baby cardigans and sweaters are fun to knit, especially if you are giving birth in a cooler season.
+Baby cardigans and jumpers are fun to knit, especially if you are giving birth in a cooler season.
 Booties and tiny socks are finished fast, and baby hats are very useful to have ready for newborns.
 If you're feeling adventurous, knit some baby toys, but be careful to use only safety eyes or embroidered features.

 If you love knitting larger projects, knit a couple of baby blankets that you can have at the ready when baby is born - knitting two will mean there is always a spare to use when one is in the wash!
 Use yarns that are soft, washable and baby friendly.
 Acrylics are great on delicate baby skin and are easy to wash.